While the Twin Cities region rages, a neighborhood grieves a singular loss

 Minneapolis is burning.
 The governor called out the National Guard to deal with the crowds taking out generations of pent-up rage and injustice on Target stores.

-In Minneapolis’s collective grief, the corner of Chicago and East 38th is a space to remember a singular loss.
+In Minneapolis’ collective grief, the corner of Chicago and E. 38th is a space to remember a singular loss.

 Flowers, balloons and signs line the sidewalk.
 His face smiles out on posters in shop windows.
 There’s a table of food for those who come hungry.
 Donated masks flutter from a clothesline.